ahgroup/DSAIDE/cran-comments.md

 ## Submission History

+version 0.6: bug fixes in apps and documentation, updates to teaching tasks for several apps.

 version 0.5: added one new app, lots of bug fixes in other apps and documentation.

 version 0.4.: This is the first submission of this package.